rubiin/init.lua/README.md

   - [alacritty](https://github.com/alacritty/alacritty) **_(Linux, Macos & Windows)_**
   - [iterm2](https://iterm2.com/) **_(Macos)_**

-You can also run the `setup.sh` if you are lazy and it will install all the requirements for you considering you are on a linux based system
+You can also run the `setup.sh` if you are lazy and it will install all the requirements for you considering you are on a unix based system

 ## Install Instructions